HPC-AI-Team/pexsi/doc/corefunction.md

 To provide a layer of abstraction from the matrix format used during the factorization, the [PMatrix](@ref PEXSI::PMatrix) class is used during the selected inversion.

 @note
+If the matrix is unsymmetric, the derived [PMatrixUnsym](@ref PEXSI::PMatrixUnsym) class is used instead.
+The factory method [PMatrix::Create](@ref PEXSI::PMatrix::Create) is available to instantiate the correct object type depending on matrix structure.

+@note
 All major operations of [PMatrix](@ref PEXSI::PMatrix), including the selected inversion, are defined directly as member functions of [PMatrix](@ref PEXSI::PMatrix).

 The basic steps for selected inversion are: